 For an overview of this interdisciplinary science, check out this website developed by the Association of Schools of Public Health.

-With the recent ebola outbreak, viral illness has been a topic of much concern.
 In this minute-long video, Dr. Carolina Perez-Heydrich, assistant professor of biological sciences and coordinator of Meredith College’s public health program, explains why we can eradicate some diseases like polio and smallpox, but not others like ebola and influenza.